Artistic Director John Alexander

 Ambassador for the arts

-Alexander is also a prominent ambassador for the preservation and advancement of the arts.
+Alexander is nationally recognized for his leadership in the musical and organizational development of the performing arts.
 He is a board member and former president of Chorus America, the service organization for American and international choruses.
 Alexander also has served on artistic review panels for national, state-wide and local arts organizations, including the National Endowment for the Arts, the California Arts Council, and the Los Angeles County Arts Commission.

 Legacy as a distinguished teacher